-The Challenges And Rewards Of Designing A Small Space
+The Challenges and Rewards of Designing Small Spaces

-Making a smaller apartment or room physically or visually larger is a common problem faced by many urban and even many suburban dwellers.
-Making the choices to do this is where an experienced designer, and sometimes architect come in.
+Making a smaller apartment or room physically or visually larger is a common problem faced by many urban and even many suburban dwellers—and this is where an experienced interior designer and sometimes an architect come in.
 One of our clients wanted to open up the wall between the guest bedroom and living room, but still, maintain the privacy of a bedroom for friends and family staying over.
 We achieved this with an accordion wall that closed upon itself.
 The result was a nice large open space where previously there were two smaller rooms.
 Yet they maintained the guest bedroom as well for those times when they needed it.

 Using the right material on furniture and the correct size and shape rug can help enhance the feeling of openness and size.
-Lighter fabrics and perhaps a rectangle rug instead of square.
-The rectangle will draw the eye away from you, making the room seem longer.
+In addition, lighter fabrics and perhaps a rectangle rug instead of a square one will draw the eye away from you, making the room seem longer.

 The correct window treatments can bring more light into the room, as well as give it more depth by using the view to your advantage.
 A clear shower curtain, as opposed to a solid, will give a feeling of space in a small bathroom.
 Even the simple idea of using glass or Lucite tables can give a feeling of openness to the room and the home as a whole.

-Don’t give up hope, options are available.
+All in all, don’t give up hope on small room design!
 They can be as drastic as opening a wall, or as easy and inexpensive as a mirror on the wall that stays.
-Consulting with your designer on ways of achieving an open and airy space and feel the freedom of a larger room.
+Should you need help, we welcome you to consult with us on ways of achieving an open and airy space and feel the freedom of a larger room.

 About Jarret Yoshida: Jarret Yoshida is one of the top Brooklyn Brownstone interior designers working today.
 With his keen eye for detail and knowledge of luxury materials, he crafts personalized and unique interior spaces that are tailored to each client’s needs.